phyletica/phyletica.github.io/_posts/2015-09-02-imagemagick.md

 convert frame-00.png play-button.png -gravity center -composite slides.png
 {% endhighlight %}

+Now, `slides.png` is the first frame of the GIF and looks like it has a "play" button on it.
 Notice that I named the output "play-button" PNG as `slides.png` such that the prefix matches the `slides.gif` file we made above.
 That was intentional, because now we can use some javascript sleight-of-hand to